remotivelabs.broker

 Arguments:

-- *headers: One or more tuples, each containing namespace and list of frame names of which headers to subscribe to.
+- *headers: One or more tuples, each containing namespace and a sequence of frame names of which headers to subscribe to.

 - initial_empty: True will wait until the broker has sent an initial message